 - User Experience & Implementation: Offers a generally faster onboarding for common marketing use cases (event collection, basic audience building).
 The UI is often considered intuitive for Marketing Ops or Product Managers, reducing initial dependency on dedicated data engineers for standard configurations.

 - Pricing Model & Predictability: Primarily uses Monthly Tracked Users (MTUs).
 This model is relatively straightforward to forecast based on user activity.
-Adding more destinations doesn’t increase MTU-based cost.
-R-ETL usage often falls within generous plan allowances based on synced rows (typically counting only changed data), making frequent syncs cost-effective from a platform perspective.
+Adding more destinations generally doesn’t directly increase MTU-based cost.
+R-ETL usage often falls within generous plan allowances based on synced rows (typically counting only changed data after initial sync), making frequent syncs cost-effective from a platform perspective.

 - Broad Ecosystem & Integrated Features: Boasts one of the largest catalogs of pre-built Sources and Destinations.
-Can function as a client-side tag manager, potentially reducing reliance on tools like Google Tag Manager.
-Supports ingesting some non-event data (e.g., ad spend) into warehouses via “Cloud Object Sources,” potentially reducing the need for separate ETL tools.
+Can function as a client-side tag manager, potentially reducing reliance on tools like GTM.
+Supports ingesting some non-event data (e.g., ad spend) into warehouses via “Cloud Object Sources”, potentially reducing the need for separate ETL tools.

-- Simple Identity Resolution: “Unify” provides a relatively straightforward way to stitch user identities based on defined hierarchies without complex warehouse modeling.
+- Simple and Real-time Identity Resolution + Computed Traits: Segment Unify provides a relatively straightforward way to stitch user identities based on defined hierarchies without complex warehouse modeling.
+Because Segment ingests data from all sources and doesn’t rely on a pure zero-copy architecture, it handles real-time use cases particularly well.

-- Accessible Audience Builder: “Engage” offers a user-friendly interface for audience creation and activation, often usable by marketing teams directly.
+- Accessible Audience Builder + AI Audiences and Traits: Segment Engage offers a user-friendly interface for audience creation and activation, often usable by marketing teams directly.
+Moreover, Segment does offer out-of-the-box AI predictive audiences and traits.

 Diagram illustrating a customer at the center, connected to multiple data sources (e.g., websites, apps, servers) for data collection and ETL.
 The diagram highlights key aspects of customer data management.